 Netzin’s research experience includes baboon affiliative behavior, field study of howler monkey calls in Costa Rica, the behavioral ecology of wild chimpanzees in eastern Zaire, and research at the Karisoke Research Center in Rwanda on the social organization of wild mountain gorillas, including studies on vocal communication, demography, and life history.
-Her current research includes the comparative study of primate families and paternal care (especially play), the role of personality in life history strategies, the comparative study of emotional awareness, and the biopsychology of human-animal interrelationships.
-Every summer, Netzin and her husband and colleague Dieter Steklis lead a University of Arizona Primate Studies Field School in Rwanda that attracts university students from all over the world.
+Her current research includes the comparative study of primate families and paternal care (especially play), the role of personality in life history strategies, and the biopsychology of human-animal interrelationships.
+Nearly every summer, Netzin and her husband and colleague Dieter Steklis lead a University of Arizona Primate Studies Field School in Rwanda that attracts university students from all over the world.

-Netzin G. Steklis holds a B.A. in Anthropology and Biology from the University of Chicago and an M.A. in Ecology and Evolutionary Biology from Princeton University.
+Netzin G. Steklis holds a B.A. in Anthropology and Biology from the University of Chicago, an M.A. in Ecology and Evolutionary Biology from Princeton University, and a Ph.D. in Ethology & Evolutionary Psychology from the University of Arizona.
 For more than 10 years, Netzin served as the Director of Scientific Information Resources for the Dian Fossey Gorilla Fund International, a non-profit organization dedicated to gorilla research and conservation in Africa.
-Presently she serves as Lecturer for the University of Arizona in Family Studies & Human Development and Animal & Comparative Biomedical Sciences.
-She is also an Affiliate Faculty in the Dept. of Psychology’s Program in Ethology & Evolutionary Psychology.
+Presently she serves as Assistant Professor in Animal & Comparative Biomedical Sciences at the University of Arizona.

 Who We Are